data-intuitive/data-intuitive.github.io/_posts/2016-06-25-bullet-proof-data-analysis-in-scala.md

 Since a) the data ready for analytics should be in denormalized form, and b) we already have a model for that data that is able to cope with missing values, it is not hard to start from the data source that contains the most information about the denormalized form of the data.
 All fields/features that are not available in this first data source remain `None` (aka the default).

 Adding additional features later can easily be done by _updating_ the features from `None` to `Some(...)`[^1].
 Adding additional data vertically can be done in the same way.
-It's perfectly fine to end up with a datastructure where most of the rows have `None` for a certain feature but some contain more information.
+It's perfectly fine to end up with a data structure where most of the rows have `None` for a certain feature but some contain more information.
 And since our transformations are bullet proof, all runs safe.

 [^1]: This even reads nice!